 A spokesperson from Manchester Airports Group acknowledged that some travel restrictions should continue to help curb the spread of COVID-19 variants, though also stated that it is “hugely disappointing that the proposed framework includes no provision for a return to restriction-free travel, either now or in the future when the conditions are judged to be appropriate.”

 Mutant strains remain biggest threat to international travel

-Ministers introduced the new restrictions to prevent the virus from spreading further, with recent cases in the UK higher than during the first peak in April.
+During the beginning of 2021, ministers introduced new restrictions to prevent the virus from spreading further, with January’s cases in the UK higher than during the first peak last April.

-The suspension of travel corridors comes days after reports that the government will be trialling COVID-19 passports, which would provide thousands of Brits who have already received their jab proof that they have been vaccinated.
+The suspension of travel corridors came days after reports that the government would trial COVID-19 passports, which would provide thousands of Brits who have already received their jab proof that they have been vaccinated.

 However, the World Health Organisation’s (WHO) Emergency Committee has urged governments’ not to issue these so-called “COVID-19 passports”.
 At the same time, CEO of the World Travel and Tourism Council (WTTC), Gloria Guevara, branded the decision as “discriminatory.”

 The WHO said it would be unfair to require proof of vaccination when “the impact and effectiveness of vaccines on reducing transmission remain unknown, and the current availability of vaccines is too limited.”